FAQs

 Expand All | Collapse All

-I wish to transfer a biological agent/toxin from my research laboratory to another research laboratory.
+I have approval to possess several biological agents and toxins, and I wish to transfer a biological agent or toxin from my facility to another facility.
 Can I do that under the Biological Agents and Toxins Act?

-1. notify MOH of the proposed transfer by creating a notification of transfer via the Biosafety website E-services or by sending an e-mail to moh_biosafety@moh.gov.sg if you are not a registered user of the Biosafety E-services;
+1. Notify MOH of the proposed transfer by creating a notification of transfer via the HALP-Biosafety.

-3. provide the carrier of the agent with a 24-hour emergency number of the person who has the knowledge of the hazards and characteristics of the biological agent or toxin being transported; and that
+3. Provide the carrier of the agent with a 24-hour emergency number of the person who has the knowledge of the hazards and characteristics of the biological agent or toxin being transported.

 What should I do if my consignment failed to arrive at the expected time?